Types of Financial Aid

 Federal Work-Study Program

 The Federal Work-Study (FWS) is a program that provides part-time jobs for students who demonstrate financial need and are enrolled at least half-time (6 credits) during the Fall and Spring semesters at RCC.
-Awards are based on need for which the student must work.
+Awards are based on a need for which the student must work.
 Money is earned hourly and paid on a bi-weekly basis through the Federal Work-Study Program.
-Student class schedules, curriculum and job skills are considered in assessing jobs.
-Most employment is on-campus; however, additional employment opportunities have been established for off-campus community service employment.
+Student class schedules, curriculum, and job skills are considered in assessing jobs.

-Scholarships at Rappahannock Community College have been established through the generosity of individuals, organizations and corporations to recognize outstanding performances and to assist students in pursuing quality higher education.
+Scholarships have been established through the generosity of individuals, organizations and corporations to recognize outstanding performances and to assist students in pursuing quality higher education.
 Over 100 scholarships totaling approximately $400,000 are available to RCC students.
 Scholarships can be combined with federal and state financial aid or used alone to cover the cost of RCC tuition and fees.

-Please contact RCC College Advancement Administrative Specialist Sharon Drotleff at: 804-333-6707 (toll-free at 1-877-RCC-3679) or by email: firstname.lastname@example.org, if you would like to sponsor a scholarship or have any questions.
+Please contact RCC College Scholarship Specialist Beth Robins at 804-333-6708 or by email: email@example.com, if you would like to sponsor a scholarship or have any questions about applying.